nemethmik/cristina10/README.md

 # cristina10
 A multi-project repo for TypeScript web server, front-end and database applications (Chirichella)

+## tslitstrap

+The extreme complexity of styling Shadow DOM s because of its strict encapsulation is a major hindrance of web components becoming more popular.
+Fortunately Custom Elements can be defined with Light DOM, too, [Bootstrap Web Components #28131](https://github.com/twbs/bootstrap/issues/28131) is nice discussion with examples how Bootstrap could be used with light DOM custom elements.
+In this discussion [blikblum's example](https://github.com/twbs/bootstrap/issues/28131#issuecomment-586651225) shows what can be achieved.
+Here is [another interesting discussion](https://github.com/WICG/webcomponents/issues/909) about how shadow DOM could be made more programmer's friendly.

 ## tslition

+On line demo on Azure [calm-smoke](https://calm-smoke-0d3ee6603.azurestaticapps.net/)

 Ionic is specifically designed for handheld small mobile applications with gorgeous look-and feel.
 All the samples and marketing they provide are around the existing big name frameworks but the [IONIC Framework on CDN](https://ionicframework.com/docs/intro/cdn#ionic-framework-cdn) is actually more tha enough for getting started, and this is again a prrof that if you learn one web component toolset, you know all others.